Thai PM vows to fight human trafficking in sex trade, fishing industry

 "The Prime Minister also called for agencies to enforce the law and pursue investigations to reach influential figures and criminal masterminds," the statement said.

-Prayuth outlined plans for a campaign to publicize a hotline to report suspected cases of human trafficking and corruption.
+Prayuth outlined plans for a campaign to publicise a hotline to report suspected cases of human trafficking and corruption.

 (Editing by Belinda Goldsmith)